kaBeech/advent-of-code-solutions/2022-Deno-Thorough/Day12/retrospective.md

 I asked my roommate to take a look and see if he could notice anything amiss with my code.
 He took one look and said "Why aren't you using Dijkstra's Algorithm?"

-This is a great response if my goal is to solve the puzzle.
+This was a great response if my goal was to solve the puzzle.
 However, understanding the challenge and learning something new is at least as important to me (in this project) than solving the puzzle, and this response left me unsatisfied

 I agreed with my roommate that Dijkstra's is likely a more optimal solution, but said that I still wanted to know why my solution didn't work.
 He opined that there's probably something amiss with my backtrack() method, then had to leave for an appointment